zegalur/lazy-anki/README.md

 ## Troubleshooting

 - If you **don't hear the audio**, it might be because Anki is slow to play the first audio file.
-Since LazyAnki is fast-paced, we recommend playing some audio beforehand (e.g., by showing a card).
+Since LazyAnki is fast-paced, it is better to play some audio beforehand (e.g., by showing a card).
 Once you hear a sound, start your LazyAnki session.
 This is a known issue and will be addressed in the future.

 - Ensure that you have either modified your decks to follow the default field naming convention used by the add-on (`word`, `reading`, `meaning`, `audio`) or updated the field names in the add-on settings (see [config.md](config.md)).